metal-stack/metal-roles/partition/roles/monitoring/gnmic/README.md

 ### Behavioral differences

-- Ports, queues, temperature sensors, fans and CRM ACL tables are discovered from the switch at deploy time.
+- Ports, queues, temperature sensors, fans, CRM ACL tables and transceiver tables are discovered from the switch at deploy time.
+Subscriptions whose tables are absent, e.g. transceivers on a management switch without optics, are left out because the gNMI server rejects the whole subscription when one table is missing.
 After changes to port breakout configuration, re-run the role to refresh the subscription lists.
 Changes to these configurations are uncommon in production.
 - Queue counters are subscribed by counter OID from `COUNTERS_QUEUE_NAME_MAP`.
 If syncd assigns new OIDs after a restart, re-run the role.
 - Individual subscriptions can be turned off via `monitoring_gnmic_disabled_subscriptions`.
 The names match the subscription keys in `gnmic.yaml.j2` (e.g. `state-vxlan`, `counters-crm-acl`).